databrary/design/overview.md

 ## Entity Authorization

 Authorization verifies, establishes, and maintains the affiliation between an entity and a parent entity, and possibly the association between that child entity and an account.
+Entity relationships establish a "web of trust" wherein by authorizing another entity as a child represents a trust relationship.
+Any user with a trust path from root is considered "authorized."
+Only entities at the level of PI or above can authorize other entities.

 ### Requesting